aksommerville/midevil/README.md

 - [ ] EventsModal: Display time in MM:SS
 - [ ] Find a more elegant way to show Meta, Control, Aftertouch.
 Don't just print in the chart like notes.
 - [ ] Track list in visibility popup needs to update when you add a track.
+- [ ] Loop range allows negative; it should clamp at zero.
+- [ ] Special helper modal for Mynth-specific channel setup.